Arid Land Studies

-The Master of Arts in Museum Science offers a specialization in either museum science or heritage management.
+The Master of Arts in Heritage and Museum Sciences offers a specialization in either museum science or heritage management.
 The specialization in museum science emphasizes thorough preparation in the broad spectrum of museum theory and practice.
-Graduates from the museum science specialization of the program have a comprehensive background in museum studies and are prepared as generalists in a number of subdisciplines, including collections management and care; exhibitions and interpretation; museology; museum management; and curatorship in anthropology, art, ethnology, history, paleontology, or the natural sciences.
+Graduates from the museum science specialization of the program have a comprehensive background in museum studies and are prepared as generalists in a number of sub disciplines, including collections management and care; exhibitions and interpretation; museology; museum management; and curatorship in anthropology, art, history, paleontology, or the natural sciences.

 Prior to admission consideration, students must complete the online application through the Graduate School and satisfy the requirements of the university.
 Once that process is concluded, program admission and competitive scholarship awards are based on three general categories of criteria: academic record, test scores, individual profile.

 For additional information about the Heritage and Museum Sciences program please see http://www.depts.ttu.edu/museumttu/masters/prospective-students.php or contact the Assistant Director for Academic Programs, Sally Shelton at email@example.com